bearbear12345/MSE_VirusScan/README.md

        1 - Quick Scan
        2 - Full System Scan
        3 - Custom File/Directory Scan
-         - Change the variable filedir to the wanted scan target
+         - Change the variable filedir to the wanted scan target.

-     Default: 2
+     **Default: 2**
-   - To change the shutdown timer, change the variable of timer to another number, in seconds **Default: 180 (3 minutes)**
+   - To change the shutdown timer, change the variable of timer to another number, in seconds

+     **Default: 180 (3 minutes)**